-- Provide a detailed discussion of the school's present financial situation, including fund balance history. - Provide an analysis of the school's fund balance history and discuss the school's multi-year cash flow projections to finance the proposed expansion. - Provide a budget for the current year as well as the subsequent year, both with and without the proposed expansion.
-Also include a narrative explaining assumptions and critical changes. - Discuss if / how the expansion will impact the school's transportation and/or health and safety plan. - Discuss the school's ability to secure and manage the funding necessary for expansion. - Discuss any audit findings from the previous fiscal year.
-Provide evidence that the school has appropriately corrected past findings or has corrective actions in place to address findings for the future.

-V. Provide a compelling argument that the school has the capacity to expand.
+- Provide a detailed discussion of the school's present financial situation. - Provide an analysis of the school's fund balance history (in annual dollar amount and annual percentage and dollar amount over at least three years) and multi-year fund balance projections to finance the proposed expansion. - Discuss the school's multi-year cash flow projections to finance the proposed expansion. - Provide a budget for the current year as well as the subsequent year, both with and without the proposed expansion.
+Also include a narrative explaining assumptions and critical changes. - If the expansion will require an additional site or build-out of the current site, include an analysis of the facility options considered and five-year budget projections with the proposed expansion. - Discuss if / how the expansion will impact the school's transportation and/or health and safety plan. - Discuss the school's ability to secure and manage the funding necessary for expansion. - Discuss any audit findings from the previous fiscal year.
+Provide evidence that the school has appropriately corrected past findings or has corrective actions in place to address findings for the future. - For an early learning program, describe the school's plans to fund the program.
+Refer to "UFARS Revenue and Expenditures Guidance" and "At-A-Glance: Early Learning Program Guidance for Charter Schools and Authorizers" available on MDE's Charter School Resources webpage under Early Learning Guidance for Charter Schools.
+Indicate whether the program is free to all participants or fee-based.
+If fee-based, include the fee structure that will be used.
+If applicable, describe the school's intent to pursue a Minnesota Parent Aware rating through the Accelerated Pathway for the early learning program, as well as other possible funding sources to sustain the program if available, such as Early Learning Scholarships, Voluntary Prekindergarten or School Readiness Plus, and Title I. - V. Provide a compelling argument that the school has the capacity to expand.
 Applicants must demonstrate school board and management capacity to oversee the expansion.
 Applications must contain a sound administrative and management plan to implement its expansion.
-Please include at least the following information in this section:
+Please include at least the following information in this section: - GOVERNANCE: Board capacity, to administer and manage the additional grades or sites. - Explain the current board structure and qualifications/credentials of the existing school board members, including number of years at the school. - Describe the board's capacity to oversee the implementation of the expansion, including any plans to increase the board's capacity resulting from the proposed expansion.
+Capacity includes but is not limited to experience, expertise, skills, number of directors, time commitment, board committee structure, etc. - O Complete Appendix 1-3.